lapitstechnologies/audits/README.md

 The following repository contains the security audit reports for smart contracts conducted by our organizaion.
 The Smart Contracts have been tested over a given set of vulnerabilities and weaknesses

-The Audits are manually and through open-source tools
+The Audits are conducted both manually, and through open-source tools
 <ul>
   <li><a href="https://github.com/crytic/slither">Slither</a></li>
   <li><a href="https://github.com/ConsenSys/mythril">Mythril</a></li>